jstoiko/raml-javascript-client/README.md

-Clone this repo with the recursive option `git clone --recursive` (needed to fetch the backend for the API that this JavaScript client will be consuming).
+Clone this repo with the recursive option `git clone --recursive`.

 Install and run the backend API server